 Whereas people once ate seasonal foods that they farmed or gathered themselves and then prepared by hand, today most of us rely on the food industry – food manufacturers, grocery-store chains and restaurants – to put food in front of us.
 All too often, that food comes in nutrient-poor, giant-sized servings available all year long, wherever we happen to be.
 Unhealthy foods are always easy to find, easy to consume.
 And the food marketers spend plenty of money to make sure we keep consuming.

-“To satisfy stockholders, food companies must convince people to eat more of their products instead of those of their competitors,” notes author and nutritionist Marion Nestle, PhD, in her book Food Politics (University of California Press, 2002).
+“To satisfy stockholders, food companies must convince people to eat more of their products instead of those of their competitors,” notes author and nutritionist Marion Nestle, PhD, in her book Food Politics.
 She explains how the food industry uses powerful advertising and government lobbying to make sure that their products remain front-and-center on grocery-store shelves.
 Meanwhile, well-paid public-relations experts dismiss nutritionists’ criticisms of junk foods and paint all attempts to limit their promotion as “attacks on consumer choice.”

 3. Fix Me Up, Doc

 During the course of the past century, advances in pharmaceuticals, technology and medical knowledge have improved longevity and disease treatments.
 But they’ve also put doctors and pharmaceutical companies – and not us – in charge of taking care of our bodies.

 Feeling a little sluggish?
 Call your physician!
 Got a symptom?
 Take a drug!
 As a society, we’re eager enough to embrace dramatic interventions after diseases have taken hold, but we’re far less motivated to undertake preventative measures that might eliminate or reduce risks before problems arise.